corpunWorld Corporal Punishment Research

 Teen Pregnancy on the Rise

-Item from Radio Abaco (April 2001) summarises the Ministry of Education's rules for the application of corporal punishment in schools with "a bamboo cane".
-This appears to conflict with a February 1999 news report quoting an Education Minister as saying that caning was no longer authorised, and that only a flat paddle or ruler might be used.
+Item from Radio Abaco (April 2001) summarises the Bahamas Ministry of Education's rules for the application of corporal punishment in schools with "a bamboo cane" (I suspect they really mean rattan; bamboo is too rigid and brittle).
+This appears to conflict with a Feb 1999 report quoting an Education Minister as saying that caning was no longer authorised, and that only a flat paddle or ruler might be used.
 The person administering the punishment must be of the same sex as the student.

 Bangladesh was formerly East Pakistan, and before 1947 part of India.
-Its population is mainly Moslem but it is officially a secular state, with no Islamic law.
-However, unofficial traditional courts of village elders ("salish") in rural areas have not been prevented from imposing whippings.
+Its population is mainly Moslem but it is officially a secular state, with no Islamic law in criminal matters.
+However, the official judicial system is corrupt and ramshackle, and informal community "justice" is said to be common.
+Unofficial traditional courts of village elders ("salish") in rural areas have imposed whippings.
 See this June 1987 news item about a case in which a young man and woman were publicly flogged for adultery.
 And in October 1995 another young woman was given 101 lashes for similar reasons.

-The anti-CP campaign GITEACPOC says that, quite apart from the unofficial floggings mentioned above, Bangladesh has not repealed the Indian Code of Criminal Procedure of 1898, under which male offenders may be legally ordered to be whipped.
-I have never come across any reports of this actually happening, and various human rights reports do not mention it.
+GPTEVAC says that, quite apart from the unofficial floggings mentioned above, Bangladesh has not repealed the Indian Code of Criminal Procedure of 1898, under which male offenders under 16 may be ordered to receive up to 15 strokes of the cane.
+We have no reports of this actually happening, and various "human rights" bodies do not mention it.

 Report of the Special Rapporteur (1996)